cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

    1. Select **New/updated issue in Jira** recipe **trigger** in the editor.
    1. Specify a datetime before your pentest is in the **live** state using the **From** setting.
       > ℹ️ The **From** setting allows recipes to retrieve past trigger events from a specified date and time.
 Instead of only picking up new trigger events (events created since the recipe was started), this setting enables the selection of events that have already occurred.
-When you start a recipe for the first time, it retrieves new or updated issues from the specified date and time.
-Once a recipe has been run or tested, this value cannot be changed.
+When you start a recipe for the first time, it retrieves new or updated issues starting from the specified date and time.
+Once a recipe has been ran or tested, this value cannot be changed.
       >
       > In the example below, the trigger for new or updated Jira issues has a **From** date of 7 Aug 2024, midnight PST.
    1. **Refresh** the editor to resolve the validation errors in the recipe.